3. Significant accounting policies

 When an impairment loss subsequently reverses, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined, had no impairment loss been recognized for the asset in prior years.
 A reversal of an impairment loss resulting from a sale of a subsidiary is recognized as income.

 As goodwill is considered to have an indefinite life, it is tested for impairment annually, and whenever there is an indication that it may be impaired, by comparing its carrying amount with its recoverable amount (i.e. the higher of value in use and fair value less costs to sell).
 If the recoverable amount of the cash-generating unit is less than the carrying amount of the unit, the impairment loss is allocated first to reduce the carrying amount of any goodwill allocated to the unit and then to the other assets of the unit pro rata on the basis of the carrying amount of each asset in the unit.
 Impairment losses on goodwill are not reversed.

 Basic net income/loss per share is computed based on the weighted average number of shares outstanding during the period.
 Diluted net income per share is computed based on the weighted average number of shares outstanding including the dilutive effect of subscription rights, if any.

 We currently have one operating and reportable segment.
-Prior to the disposal of our fee-for-service business Fidelta our reportable segments were R&D and fee-for-service business.
-Fidelta is reported as discontinued operations at 31 December 2020 and at 31 December 2021.
+Prior to the disposal of our fee-for-service business Fidelta in 2021 our reportable segments were R&D and fee-for-service business.
+Fidelta is reported as discontinued operations for the year ended 31 December 2021.